TechXplorerFR/FPGAlize/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 > **Core Question:** How can we make the intricate workings of an FPGA accessible and comprehensible to both novice and experienced users?

 ### 1.2.
 Target Users
-- **Teachers:** Responsible for selecting preloaded FPGA examples or uploading custom .v and .sdf files and managing simulation sessions.
+- **Teachers:** Responsible for selecting preloaded FPGA examples or uploading custom `.v` and `.sdf` files, then managing simulation sessions.
 - **Students:** Engage with real-time FPGA simulations through a user-friendly web interface.

 ### 1.3.
 User Experience Goals
 - **Intuitive Navigation:** Minimal training required.
 - **Real-Time Feedback:** Immediate visual response to user actions.
 - **Interactive Learning:** Ability to control simulation speed, step through the simulation, and inspect details.
-- **Self-Guided Exploration:** Tools to encourage experimentation with FPGA designs.
+- **Self-Guided Exploration:** Tools that encourage experimentation with FPGA designs.
-- **Accessibility:** Support across multiple devices with integrated accessibility features.
+- **Accessibility:** Support across multiple devices and include necessary accessibility features.

 ### 1.4.
 Educational Impact
 The simulator bridges theory and practice by: